developer-zebra/developer-zebra-site/src/emdk-for-xamarin/2-7/mx/data-capture/barcode/index.md

 Allows the configuration of the parameters that apply to more than one UPC or EAN decoder.

-* Security Level - The scanner offers four levels of decode security for UPC/EAN bar codes.
+* **Security Level -** The scanner offers four levels of decode security for UPC/EAN bar codes.
 Select higher security levels for lower quality bar codes.
 There is an inverse relationship between security and decode speed, so be sure to choose only that level of security necessary for the application.

-	* Level 0 - This default setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN bar codes.
+	* **Level 0 -** This default setting allows the scanner to operate fastest, while providing sufficient security in decoding "in-spec" UPC/EAN bar codes.

-	* Level 1 - As bar code quality levels diminish, certain characters become prone to misdecodes before others (i.e., 1, 2, 7, 8).
+	* **Level 1 -** As bar code quality levels diminish, certain characters become prone to misdecodes before others (i.e., 1, 2, 7, 8).
 If the scanner is misdecoding poorly printed bar codes, and the misdecodes are limited to these characters, select this security level.

-	* Level 2 - If the scanner is misdecoding poorly printed bar codes, and the misdecodes are not limited to characters 1, 2, 7, and 8, select this security level.
+	* **Level 2 -** If the scanner is misdecoding poorly printed bar codes, and the misdecodes are not limited to characters 1, 2, 7, and 8, select this security level.

-	* Level 3 - If the scanner is still misdecoding, select this security level.
+	* **Level 3 -** If the scanner is still misdecoding, select this security level.
 Be advised, selecting this option is an extreme measure against misdecoding severely out of spec bar codes.
 Selecting this level of security can significantly impair the decoding ability of the scanner.
 If this level of security is necessary, try to improve the quality of the bar codes.

-* Supplemental2 - Enables or disables this option.
+* **Supplemental2 -** Enables or disables this option.

-* Supplemental5 - Enables or disables this option.
+* **Supplemental5 -** Enables or disables this option.

-* Supplemental Mode
+* **Supplemental Mode**:
-	* No Supplementals - the scanner is presented with a UPC/EAN plus supplemental symbol, the scanner decodes UPC/EAN and ignores the supplemental characters.
+	* **No Supplementals -** the scanner is presented with a UPC/EAN plus supplemental symbol, the scanner decodes UPC/EAN and ignores the supplemental characters.
-	* Supplemental Always - the scanner only decodes UPC/EAN symbols with supplemental characters, and ignores symbols without supplementals.
+	* **Supplemental Always -** the scanner only decodes UPC/EAN symbols with supplemental characters, and ignores symbols without supplementals.
-	* Supplements Auto - the scanner decodes UPC/EAN symbols with supplemental characters immediately.
+	* **Supplements Auto -** the scanner decodes UPC/EAN symbols with supplemental characters immediately.
 If the symbol does not have a supplemental, the scanner must decode the bar code the number of times set via UPC/EAN Supplemental Redundancy before transmitting its data to confirm that there is no supplemental.
-	* Supplemental Smart - Enables smart supplementals.
+	* **Supplemental Smart -** Enables smart supplementals.
 In this mode the decoder returns the decoded value of the main block right away if it does not belong to one of the following supplemental types: 378, 379, 977, 978, 979, 414, 419, 434 or 439.
 If the bar code starts with one of the prefixes it searches the image more aggressively for a supplemental.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main bar code is returned.
-	* Supplemental 378-379 - Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 378 or 379.
+	* **Supplemental 378-379 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 378 or 379.
 Disables reading of supplementals for any other UPC/EAN bar code not starting with 378 or 379.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main bar code is returned.
-	* Supplemental 978-979 - Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 978 or 979.
+	* **Supplemental 978-979 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 978 or 979.
 Disables reading of supplementals for another UPC/EAN bar code not starting with 978 or 979.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main barcode is returned.
-	* Supplemental 414-419-434-439 - Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 414, 419, 434 or 439.
+	* **Supplemental 414-419-434-439 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 414, 419, 434 or 439.
 Disables reading of supplementals for another UPC/EAN bar code not starting with 414, 419, 434 or 439.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main bar code is returned.
-	* Supplemental 977 - Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 977.
+	* **Supplemental 977 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 977.
 Disables reading of supplementals for another UPC/EAN barcode not starting with 977.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main bar code is returned.
-* Retry Count - Retry count for auto-discriminating for supplementals.
+* **Retry Count -** Retry count for auto-discriminating for supplementals.
 Possible values are 2 to 20 inclusive.
 Note that this flag is only considered if Supplemental Mode - UPC EAN is set to one of the following values: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).

-* Random Weight Check Digit - Enable random weight check digit verification.
+* **Random Weight Check Digit -** Enable random weight check digit verification.

-* Bookland - Enable or disable this option.
+* **Bookland -** Enable or disable this option.

-* Coupon - Enables Coupon code decoding.
+* **Coupon -** Enables Coupon code decoding.
 Note that in order to successfully decode Coupon codes, all of the correct decoders must be enabled.

-* Coupon Report Mode - Enables one of the coupon report modes
+* **Coupon Report Mode -** Enables one of the coupon report modes
 	* Old Coupon Report Mode
 	* New Coupon Report Mode
 	* Both Coupon Report Mode

-* EAN Zero Extend - Enable this parameter to add five leading zeros to decoded EAN-8 symbols to make them compatible in format to EAN-13 symbols.
+* **EAN Zero Extend -** Enable this parameter to add five leading zeros to decoded EAN-8 symbols to make them compatible in format to EAN-13 symbols.
 Disable this to transmit EAN-8 symbols as is.

-* Bookland Format - if Bookland option is enabled, select on of the formats for Bookland data
+* **Bookland Format -** if Bookland option is enabled, select on of the formats for Bookland data
 	* Format ISBN-10
 	* Format ISBN-13

-* Convert DataBar To UPC EAN - If this is set it converts DataBar bar codes to UPC/EAN format.
+* **Convert DataBar To UPC EAN -** If this is set it converts DataBar bar codes to UPC/EAN format.
 For this setting to work UPC/EAN symbologies must be enabled.

-* UPC Reduced Quiet Zone - Enable decoding of marginless UPC barcodes
+* **UPC Reduced Quiet Zone -** Enable decoding of marginless UPC barcodes

 -----